Adventures of a Gluten-Free Thru-Hiker

 Addressing Gluten-Free as a Thru-Hiker

 A simple swap is using quinoa in place of couscous.
-(Quinoa is really easy to dehydrate, by the way, and once you do, it returns to a cooked state with a simple half-hour of cold soaking.)
+Quinoa is really easy to dehydrate, and once you do, it returns to a cooked state with a simple half-hour of cold soaking.
 Similarly, brown rice ramen can be swapped for wheat flour ramen.
-I have had great success with Lotus Foods’ Millet & Brown Rice Ramen Noodles, which are readily available at Costco in a handy 12-pack (find a friend who has a membership and go together).
-If a recipe calls for thickeners, cornstarch, tapioca starch, or arrowroot starch can be used in place of wheat flour.
+I have had great success with Lotus Foods’ Millet & Brown Rice Ramen Noodles, readily available in Backcountry Foodie’s Build-a-Box Shop and Costco.
+If a recipe calls for thickeners, cornstarch, tapioca starch, or arrowroot starch can be used instead of wheat flour.

 Vegetarian Proteins in the Backcountry

-Every long thru-hike I’ve done on an entirely vegetarian diet.
+I’ve done every long thru-hike on an entirely vegetarian diet.
 I’ve seen others subsist on staples such as peanut butter or cheese.
 For me, I appreciate variety.
 Lentils are a great source of protein and pair well with tomatoes to make a sauce.
 Chickpeas make a good substitute for chicken in most recipes.
 Ingredients like chia seeds, sesame seeds, and nutritional yeast add flavor, texture, nutrition, and protein.
 Nuts are another great source of both fats and proteins.
-Take a beef-based meal and swap in TVP (textured vegetable protein), which comes in flakes, chunks, nuggets, and strips.
+Swap a beef-based meal with TVP (textured vegetable protein), which comes in flakes, chunks, nuggets, and strips.

 Luckily, many of the Backcountry Foodie recipes are already vegetarian, so plant-based hikers can use them as is!